Luis Garcia Player Props: Nationals vs. Phillies

-On Friday, Luis Garcia (.295 batting average in his past 10 games, with three doubles, a home run, two walks and seven RBI) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Luis Garcia and his .533 slugging percentage over his past 10 games, take on starting pitcher Matt Strahm and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.

-In his most recent game, he racked up three RBI (going 2-for-5 with a double and a home run) against the Dodgers.
+In his most recent game, he notched a home run while going 2-for-5 against the Phillies.

 Luis Garcia Game Info & Props vs. the Phillies